chabubakarshab/urlshort/README.md

 2. Enter an Instagram CDN URL
 3. Click "Create Shortened URL"
 4. Copy the shortened URL
-5. Share it on Facebook
+5. Share it wherever you want

 ## Example